Health Insurance and Divorce in Alabama

 Another substantial obstacle presented by COBRA is that COBRA coverage lasts no longer than 36 months, which means that individuals must have a plan for insurance coverage following the end of COBRA or risk being uninsured.

-Legal Separation
+Insurance Coverage in a Legal Separation

 Some couples, when faced with insurance coverage issues, choose to become legally separated rather than divorce.
-A legal separation does not dissolve the bonds of marriage, but individuals can separate various issues like custody, support, and property division.
+A legal separation does not dissolve the bonds of marriage, but individuals can separate various issues like child custody, child support, and property division.

 The Advantage Of A Birmingham Divorce Attorney

-If you have questions concerning the potential effect that divorce will have upon your health insurance coverage, consider contacting a knowledgeable attorney with Alabama Divorce & Family Lawyers, LLC who can help clients with many situations that arise during a divorce.
+If you have questions concerning the potential effect that divorce will have upon your health insurance coverage, consider contacting a knowledgeable divorce attorney with Alabama Divorce & Family Lawyers, LLC who can help clients with many situations that arise during a divorce.

 Types of Divorce Cases We Handle